AhmetAksunger/Login-Register-API/README.md

 # Login-Register-API

-Login Register API coded in Java using Java Spring Boot,Swagger and PostgreSQL Hashes the passwords before saving into PostgreSQL, handles the case where user tries to register with an email that already has been registered before.
+Login Register API coded in Java using Java Spring Boot,Swagger and PostgreSQL.

+Hashes the passwords before saving into PostgreSQL, handles the case where user tries to register with an email that already has been registered before.

 Also checks whether user entered a valid age or not.
 (A valid age is 18<= age < 100)

 Also checks whether user entered a valid password.
 (A valid password must be longer than 5 chars and must include at least one digit)

 To access the API ui: http://localhost:8080/swagger-ui/index.html#/